nicomonterosabelli/spring-cloud-gateway/ms-subscription/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.dh.ms-subscription' is invalid and this project uses 'com.dh.mssubscription' instead.
+* The original package name 'com.dh.ms-subscription' is invalid and this project uses 'com.dh.movieservice' instead.

 # Getting Started